-Themed Crafternoons cost $15 for non-members and $10 for members, unless otherwise noted.
+Themed Crafternoons typically cost $15 for non-members (and 20% off for members!), unless otherwise noted.

 Open Studio is $15 for a 2-hour session in either the Woodshop or ReUse Studio.
 You may register for the full 4-hour day (2 sessions) for $30.

 Do I need to bring my own materials to Crafternoon?

 Most Crafternoons will supply all the materials you need, but you are always welcome to bring in your own materials or an in-progress project if it relates to the Crafternoon theme!
 Occasionally, a Crafternoon will note materials you will need to bring in or buy from Perennial to complete a project.